Skip to content

 Tasmania Southern Lights Tour

-We get a lot of readers asking whether it is possible to book a Tasmania Southern Lights tour.
-Unfortunately there isn’t a service like this available in Tasmania yet.
+I get a lot of Lappers asking whether it is possible to book a Tasmania Southern Lights tour.
+Unfortunately, because the aurora is so unpredictable in Tasmania there aren’t any tours where you can be guaranteed to see the Southern Lights.

 Rosny Hill Lookout is the easiest place to see the southern lights in Tasmania – it’s just 10mins from central Hobart – and the panoramic views of Hobart and the Derwent River are fantastic.